Which city is cheaper, Barcelona or Kuala Lumpur?

 It's quite rainy in Kuala Lumpur.
 In October, Kuala Lumpur usually receives more rain than Barcelona.
 Kuala Lumpur gets 280 mm (11 in) of rain, while Barcelona receives 94 mm (3.7 in) of rain each month for the autumn.

 Both Barcelona and Kuala Lumpur during the winter are popular places to visit.
-Kuala Lumpur attracts visitors year-round for its warm weather and tropical climate.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.
 Also, many travelers come to Barcelona for the museums, the shopping scene, and the cuisine.

 In January, Kuala Lumpur is generally much warmer than Barcelona.
-Temperatures in Kuala Lumpur average around 27°C (81°F), and Barcelona stays around 9°C (48°F).
+Daily temperatures in Kuala Lumpur average around 27°C (81°F), and Barcelona fluctuates around 9°C (48°F).

 In the winter, Kuala Lumpur often gets more sunshine than Barcelona.
 Kuala Lumpur gets 185 hours of sunny skies this time of year, while Barcelona receives 146 hours of full sun.